Jazz in Mexico: Mexican Jazz in media

-Jelly Roll Morton-
+Jelly Roll Morton

 Jelly Roll Morton was one of the first composers of jazz in New Orleans.
-From Creole decent, born in New Orleans.
+From Creole decent, he was born in New Orleans.
 Jelly Roll would use Spanish/Latin influence to produce his jazz records even referring to it as the "Spanish/Latin tinge".
-This "tinge" being referred to is essentially the tresillo-habanera rhythm.
-This inspiration from Latin America was a big influence of the blues.
-Thus popularizing Latin inspired jazz and cultivating the foundations of jazz in Mexico.
+This "tinge" is essentially the tresillo-habanera rhythm.
+This inspiration from Latin America was a big influence of the blues, thus popularizing Latin inspired jazz and cultivating the foundations of jazz in Mexico.

-Big Bands-
+Big Bands

 The big band format was impactful when initially introduced and still influences modern Mexican music today.
-This genre was heavily popularized that it caused competition with other popular genres of the time such as Ranchera, Danzon, and Boleros.
+This genre was so heavily popularized that it caused competition with other popular genres of the time such as Ranchera, Danzon, and Boleros.

 Mexico City

 In Mexico City there was a blend of seasoned veterans and beginner jazz musicians.
 Anyone who goes to Mexico City will see a multitude of jazz cafes, underground jazz bars, and various jazz bands all working together from various backgrounds.

-Jazz musicians from all over the country will now often go to Mexico City to realize their jazz talents.
-Bringing musicians from diverse musical backgrounds such as marimba or Mexican rock.
+Jazz musicians from all over the country often go to Mexico City to realize their jazz talents, bringing musicians from diverse musical backgrounds such as marimba or Mexican rock.

-Modern development of Jazz music in Mexico
+Modern development of jazz music in Mexico

 Jazz in the modern century and decades has been established as more of an individual endeavor now taking place in smaller venues rather than designated musician halls.

-Due to events such as the COVID-19 it heavily limited the jazz scene in Mexico.
-Especially since it has been known to take place in small, confined spaces.
+Due to events such as the COVID-19, the jazz scene in Mexico has been heavily limited, especially since it has been known to take place in small, confined spaces.